 4.4 Where it is necessary to carry out our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 4.5 Part 2 of Schedule 1 sets out the lawful basis we will rely on to process your personal data.

-4.6 We do generally only rely on consent as a legal basis for processing your personal data to send email and SMS marketing communications and you have the right to withdraw your consent at any time by contacting us.
+4.6 We do generally only rely on consent as a legal basis for processing your personal data to send email and SMS marketing communications and you have the right to withdraw your consent at any time by contacting us at [email protected].
 Please note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your information.

 4.7 We may analyze your personal data to form a view on what products and or services we think may be of interest to you.
 You will only receive marketing communications from us, if you have requested information from us or purchased services from us, if you consent to marketing at the time we collect your personal data and you have not subsequently opted out or withdrawn your consent or if we have another basis to send you the marketing communications.

 4.8 We will get your express opt-in consent before we share your personal data with any third party for marketing purposes.